mrisher/smtp-sts/mta-sts.md

 When sending to an MX at a domain for which the sender has a valid and non-expired MTA-STS policy, a sending MTA honoring MTA-STS MUST validate:

-1. That the recipient MX supports STARTTLS and offers a valid PKIX-based TLS certificate.

-2. That at least one of the policy's "mx" patterns matches at least one of the identities presented in the MX's X.509 certificate, as described in "MX Certificate Validation".
+1. That at least one of the policy's "mx" patterns matches the selected MX host, as described in (#mx-host-validation), "MX Host Validation".

+2. That the recipient mail server supports STARTTLS and offers a PKIX-based TLS certificate, during TLS handshake, which is valid for that host, as described in (#recipient-mta-certificate-validation), "Recipient MTA Certificate Validation".

 This section does not dictate the behavior of sending MTAs when policies fail to validate; see (#policy-application), "Policy Application" for a description of sending MTA behavior when policy validation fails.

+## MX Host Validation

+A receiving candidate MX host is valid according to an applied MTA-STS policy if the MX record name matches one or more of the `mx` fields in the applied policy.
+Matching is identical to the rules given in [@!RFC6125], with restriction that the wildcard character `*` may only be used to match the entire left-most label in the presented identifier.
+Thus the mx pattern `*.example.com` matches `mail.example.com` but not `example.com` or `foo.bar.example.com`.

-## MX Certificate Validation
+## Recipient MTA Certificate Validation

-The certificate presented by the receiving MX MUST chain to a root CA that is trusted by the sending MTA and be non-expired.
-The certificate MUST have a subject alternative name (SAN, [@!RFC5280]) with a DNS-ID ([@?RFC6125]) matching the `mx` pattern.
+The certificate presented by the receiving MTA MUST chain to a root CA that is trusted by the sending MTA and be non-expired.
+The certificate MUST have a subject alternative name (SAN, [@!RFC5280]) with a DNS-ID ([@?RFC6125]) matching the host name, per the rules given in [@!RFC6125].
 The MX's certificate MAY also be checked for revocation via OCSP [@?RFC6960], CRLs [@?RFC6818], or some other mechanism.

-Because the `mx` patterns are not hostnames, however, matching is not identical to other common cases of X.509 certificate authentication (as described, for example, in [@?RFC6125]).
-Consider the example policy given above, with an `mx` pattern containing `.example.com`.
-In this case, if the MX server's X.509 certificate contains a SAN matching `*.example.com`, we are required to implement "wildcard-to-wildcard" matching.

-To simplify this case, we impose the following constraints on wildcard certificates, identical to those in [@?RFC7672] section 3.2.3 and [@?RFC6125] section 6.4.3: wildcards are valid in DNS-IDs, but must be the entire first label of the identifier (that is, `*.example.com`, not `mail*.example.com`).
-Senders who are comparing a "suffix" MX pattern with a wildcard identifier ([@?RFC6125]) should thus strip the wildcard and ensure that the two sides match label-by-label, until all labels of the shorter side (if unequal length) are consumed.
-Finally, as in [@?RFC6125] section 6.4.3, a wildcard MUST only be matched against the left-most label of the reference identifier, and not multiple labels.
-(Thus an `mx` pattern of `.example.com` matches `mail.example.com` but not `x.mail.example.com`.)

-Note that a wildcard must match a label; an `mx` pattern of `.example.com` thus does not match a SAN of `example.com`, nor does a SAN of `*.example.com` match an `mx` of `example.com`.

-A simple pseudocode implementation of this algorithm is presented in (#message-delivery-pseudocode).

 # Policy Application